 Foreshadowing Part Four, meta-rationality is often triggered by a breakdown in routine rationality.
 When systematic methods fail, and you can see no rational way forward, it’s time to get meta-rational.

 The other half of the analogy works, too.
-As the paralyzed blank stare of reasonableness breaking down resembles the disinterested objectivity of rationality, so too the floundering vertigo of rationality breaking down resembles the groundless open-ended curiosity of meta-rationality.
+Just as the paralyzed blank stare of reasonableness breaking down resembles the disinterested objectivity of rationality, so too the floundering vertigo of rationality breaking down resembles the groundless open-ended curiosity of meta-rationality.

 - 1. Pro tip: I find using a large piece of eggshell as a scoop works best.
 They attract each other.
 I don’t know why.